CAG9/ML_Template/README.md

 # Machine Learning Template
 ## About
-Machine learning using Python and Scikit-learn.<br> You can use this repository as a template for machine learning.
+Machine learning with Python and Scikit-learn.<br>
+You can use this repository as a template for machine learning.
 ## Author
 - Cesar Arcos-Gonzalez: cesar99ag@gmail.com